Everything You Should Know About Foreign Trade Regulations

 What Are Incoterms?

 Incoterms are the most commonly used foreign trade terms provided by the International Chamber of Commerce's Incoterms rules.
+These terms offer an internationally recognized shorthand to communicate where goods change hands in the supply chain.

-What Is Automated Export System (AES)?
+What Is the Automated Export System (AES)?

 Why is it important to know these terms?
 Because the more you know, the better your chance of being successful and minimizing any misunderstandings when negotiating with overseas customers and foreign suppliers.
 The last thing you want to do is accidentally give away any competitive advantage that might result from a lack of knowledge.